Le Marais, updated guide

 A walk in the park in Le Marais: Square du Temple

-The Square du Temple is a typical Parisian garden located in arrondissement 3.
-Just think that it is open since 1857.
-It is extended on an area of 7700 square meters.
+The Square du Temple is a typical Parisian garden located in arr.
+3. Just think that it is open since 1857.
+It is extended to an area of 7700 square meters.

 Square du Temple park is in a quiet and residential area of Paris.
 Precisely, it is at 64, rue de Bretagne.
 Opening hours are from 8 am to 8.30 pm in Winter; from 8 am to 9.30 pm in Summer.